firesidetoolkit/firesidetoolkit.github.io/support.md

 the "Delete Impact" button at the bottom of the "Add Impact" section.
 The attribute will be removed from the "Dialogue Impacts" list.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your changes.<br>
-_Warning:_ You cannot recover deleted Impacts.
+_Warning:_ You cannot recover deleted Impacts after you save your changes.

 ### Buttons
 #### Adding a Text Button to a Path